ENIGMA-infra/enigma-infra.github.io/docs/resources/how_to_guides/freesurfer7.md

 ```bash
 nipoppy pipeline install --dataset <dataset_root> 15427856
 ```
-Remember to define the freesurfer licens file path in your global config file under the newly installed pipeline.
+Remember to define the freesurfer license file path in your global config file under the newly installed pipeline.
 Then, you can simply run
 ```bash
 nipoppy extract --pipeline fs_stats --dataset <dataset_root>
 ```